 In connection with the strategic decision to wind down the ablation and mapping business, restructuring actions were taken related to this shift in business model, resulting in the realignment of resources, including an organizational workforce reduction and corporate restructure.
-Restructuring and exit-related charges consisting of severance expenses and related benefit costs for employees affected by the organizational workforce reduction, retention bonuses for certain employees that are assisting with the Restructuring, contract termination costs and other restructuring costs were recorded as restructuring expense, cost of product sold or selling, general administrative expense and are included in the loss from discontinued operations.
+Restructuring and exit-related charges consisting of severance expenses and related benefit costs for employees affected by the organizational workforce reduction, retention bonuses for certain employees that are assisting with the Restructuring, contract termination costs and other restructuring costs were recorded as restructuring expense, cost of product sold or selling, general and administrative expense and are included in the loss from discontinued operations.

-The Company identified three major types of restructuring activities related to the disposal of the mapping and ablation business.
+The Company identified three major types of restructuring activities related to the disposal of the mapping and ablation businesses.
 These three types of activities are employee termination costs, contract termination costs, and other costs.
 Other cost activities were completed as of December 31, 2023.
-The restructuring activities related to employee termination and contract termination activities were substantially completed by the end of the first quarter of 2024
+The restructuring activities related to employee termination and contract termination activities were substantially completed by the end of the first quarter of 2024.
+The Company continues to actively market the mapping and ablation businesses to explore opportunities to dispose of the business.

-The following summarizes the restructuring activities and their related accruals as of March 31, 2024:
+The following summarizes the restructuring activities and their related accruals as of June 30, 2024:

-E mployee Contract Termi nation Costs To ermination Costs Other Costs Total Restructure Accrual Balance at 12/31/2023 \$ 3,493 \$ 2,156 \$ - \$ 5,649 Payments (3,194) (498) (3,692) Accrual release (non-cash) (185) (631) (816) Restructure Accrual Balance at 3/31/2024 \$ 114 \$ 1,027 \$ - \$ 1,141
+mployee nation Costs Te Contract rmination Costs Other Costs Total Restructure Accrual Balance at 12/31/2023 \$ 3,493 \$ 2,156 \$ - \$ 5,649 Payments (3,194) (498) (3,692) Accrual release (non-cash) (185) (631) (816) Restructure Accrual Balance at 3/31/2024 \$ 114\$ 1,027 \$ -\$ 1,141 Payments (78) (673) (751) Accrual release (non-cash) (9) (219) (228) Restructure Accrual Balance at 6/30/2024 \$ 27\$ 135 \$ -\$ 162